munibmesinovic/Multi-Modal-Graph/README.md

-# GraphSurv: Multi-Modal Graph Neural Network for Competing Risks Prediction
+# Multi-Modal Graph Neural Network for Competing Risks Prediction

 This repository contains the official implementation of **GraphSurv**, a spatio-temporal graph neural network designed for multi-modal survival analysis with competing risks.
 The model is evaluated on MC-MED, MIMIC-IV, eICU, PBC2, and SUPPORT datasets.